holaphil/amazing-maple-e08ae/src/pages/portfolio/project-6.md

 Core clients included...

-*   **Ad Traffickers**: Managed product leadership across multiple departments to outline requirements ensuring we development products that were on time, on budget, and delivered measurable results.
+*   **Ad Trafficking**: Managed product leadership across multiple departments to outline requirements ensuring we development products that were on time, on budget, and delivered measurable results.

 <!---->

-*   **Designers**: Guided all prototyping and design with our creative team in Boston.
+*   **Design**: Working with our creative team in Boston, guided all prototyping and design in close coordination with our developers ensuring consistent outcomes across all product releases.

 <!---->

-*   **Developers:** Worked closely scoping and managing the prioritization and subsequent execution of our DSP product backlog across a large distributed development team based in Singapore, New York, San Francisco and Boston.
+*   **Development:** Worked closely scoping and managing the prioritization and subsequent execution of our DSP product backlog across a large distributed development team based in Singapore, New York, San Francisco and Boston.

 <!---->